 Note: An "S" grade is equivalent to a term GPA of 3.0 (B) or better.

-MS in PPP, MS in CTT, PhD students, and Micro-credentials:
+Additional Requirements for MS in PPP, MS in CTT, PhD students, and Micro-credentials:

 All PhD and PharmD/PhD students are required to submit an Annual Progress report.
 The deadline for submitting the report is February 15.
 The reports must be submitted online to the staff member responsible for Graduate Studies in the Departmental Office.